Skip to content

 You should also take note if your dog appears unwell before or after eating grass.
 Things like lethargy, bloating or general discomfort can sometimes indicate that their tummy isn’t quite right.
 Occasional vomiting isn’t uncommon after eating grass, but if it starts happening frequently, or your dog loses interest in food altogether, it’s best to speak with your vet for advice.

-At the end of the day, you know your dog best, so if something feels off, trust your gut.
-There’s never any harm in getting them checked at the vets and asking the experts for some advice.
+You know your dog best, so if something feels off, trust your gut.
+Monitoring your dog's health is important, and if you notice any concerning changes, there’s never any harm in getting them checked at the vets and asking the experts for some advice.

 Even if you now know the answer to “why does my dog eat grass” and feel reassured that it’s usually nothing to worry about, that doesn’t necessarily mean you want it to become their favourite hobby.
 No one wants to be constantly stopping mid-walk so your dog can snack on the nearest tuft of grass… it’s not exactly ideal!

-So instead, why not consider a few of these little tips and tricks on how to stop your dog from eating grass and redirect their attention elsewhere!
+If you’re looking for ways to help your dog stop eating grass, here are a few tips and tricks on how to stop your dog from eating grass and redirect their attention elsewhere!

 One reason dogs nibble on grass is that they might be missing key nutrients.
 If you're wondering why does my dog eat grass, it's worth checking that their meals are high quality, well-balanced, and full of fibre.
 Adding natural food toppers for dogs, dog-safe veggies like carrots and peas, or supplements designed to aid digestion can really make a difference.